EXPLORE - NEW TERRITORIES BUS TOUR 1

 400 steps lined by life sized statues of The Buddhas followers each in different pose lead the way to the temple

 TEN THOUSAND BUDDHAS MONASTERY - the monastery, founded by Reverend Yuet Kai took eight years to build and was completed in 1957.
 Rev Yuet Kai died in 1965 at the age of 87 and his preserved body, coated with Chinese lacquer and gold leaves, is on display in front of the altar in the main temple.
 Also in the main temple are the “10,000” miniature Buddhas which actually number over 12,800, each in a different pose.
 The monastery is divided into upper and lower levels over eight hectares and comprise five temples, four pavilions, one pagoda and one veranda.
 The nine-storey pagoda is located opposite the main temple and visitors can climb to the top storey via its internal circular staircase.
 The other temples are The Temple of God Heavens, The Candi Buddha Temple, Kwun Yam Temple and The Temple of The Nei Tor (Amita) Buddha.
 Recent additions at the top level of the temple complex include a columbarium, golden statues seated amongst a rockery and a white buddha statue in front of a waterfall.

 The monastery is open daily from 09-00 to 17-30 and admission is free.

-10,000 Buddhas Temple.
+Ten Thousand Buddhas Monastery main worship hall.
 The preserved and lacquered body of its founder Rev. Yuet Kai is visible in the glass case in the centre of the picture

 These golden Buddhas seated in a rockery alongside a waterfall are a recent addition and can be found at the top level of the monastery complex